nehal2210/Docker-Cheat-Sheet/README.md

 ## Docker Basic Commands

-- Docker images -> list of images
+- Docker images --> list of images

-- docker --version -> gives the version of docker
+- docker --version --> gives the version of docker

-- docker pull [name of docker image] -> download docker image from docker hub
+- docker pull [name of docker image] --> download docker image from docker hub

-- docker run -it -d --name [name your contrainer/optional] [name of docker image] -> to make container of image --  -it -> interactive
+- docker run -it -d --name [name your contrainer/optional] [name of docker image] -> to make container of image
+    * -it --> interactive
---  -d -> detached
+    *  -d --> detached
---  --name -> if you want to give name
+    *    --name -> if you want to give name

-- docker -a ps -> give information of  process state of your runnig container container --  -a -> for all container
+- docker -a ps --> give information of  process state of your runnig container container
+   * -a --> for all container

-- docker exce -it [container id] bash -> will move to docker container cli where you can communicate  with container
+- docker exce -it [container id] bash --> will move to docker container cli where you can communicate  with container

-- docker rm -f [container id] -> delete container
+- docker rm -f [container id] --> delete container

-- docker stop [container id] -> to stop container
+- docker stop [container id] --> to stop container

-- docker kill [container id] -> forcefully stop container
+- docker kill [container id] --> forcefully stop container

-- docker container run -t ubuntu top -> create container of ubuntu image and top print the process
+- docker container run -t ubuntu top --> create container of ubuntu image and top print the process

-- docker container ls  -> list of running container
+- docker container ls  --> list of running container

-- ps -ef --> run  this command under the container, it shows the process states of the under the container
+- ps -ef --> run  this command under the container, it shows the process states of the under container

-- docker system prune ->removes any stopped containers, unused volumes and networks, and dangling images
+- docker system prune --> removes any stopped containers, unused volumes and networks, and dangling images

 - <ctrl>-c -> for close the process under linux